kjiwa/bottle-example/README.md

 ## Prerequisites

-In order to modify the server and add your own endpoints, first you will need to [fork this repository](https://help.github.com/articles/fork-a-repo/).
-Click the "Fork" button at the top-right of this page.
+In order to follow this guide you will need a GitHub account.
 If you intend to deploy this service to [Heroku](https://www.heroku.com/) as described below, you will also need to sign up for an account with them.

 Note that both GitHub and Heroku accounts are free.

+In order to modify the server and add your own endpoints, first you will need to [fork this repository](https://help.github.com/articles/fork-a-repo/).
+To do so, click the "Fork" button at the top-right of this page.

 ## Running the Server